 Large family mothers run their families in a way that looks different from smaller families.
 Sharp, but workable, ideas are born out of necessity.
 In fact, all mothers can learn a thing or two from large family mothering.

 9 Large Family Mothering Tips You Should Use Today

 Here are some of the ideas that mothers of large families depend on to make life work.

-If you have a large family, the work load is large.
-Every person needs food, clothes, stuff and time for education and activities.
+In a large family, the work load is big.
+Every person needs food, clothes, and “stuff” for education and activities.
 But that doesn’t mean that Mom has to be the one to cover everything.
 Kids are capable of making their own lunches (even as young as kindergarten!).

 They can set their own alarm clocks to get up in the morning.
-(Though some kids will need more incentive to listen to the alarm than others!)
+(Though some kids will need more incentive than others!)

-And many chores can be done by the person who created the chore in the first place.
+Chores can often be done by the person who created the mess in the first place.
 If a child can operate a tablet, they can operate a broom.
 Depending on their age and maturity level, my kids are able to care for animals, empty and fill the dishwasher, sweep floors, put away their own laundry, and even make supper.

 Meanwhile I catch up on my soaps and eat bonbons.
 Just kidding!
-When the kids handle some of these chores, that frees me up to catch up on extra laundry, do a deeper cleaning of a room, declutter, and other bigger chores that I wouldn’t want young ones handling.
+When the kids handle some of these chores, that frees me up to catch up on extra laundry, do a deeper cleaning of a room, declutter, and things I wouldn’t want young ones handling.
 It also gives me a little breathing room in my day so I don’t turn into a Mommy Monster.